 “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.”

 Instead of chasing the empty promises of pursuing the American Dream, I discovered that night what it means to truly live with purpose, purpose beyond the scope and reach of this mortal life, a life lived pursuing the One who first pursued and gave himself for me!

 Now, as I write this 10 years later, I can see the evidence of God’s work in my life since that turning point: transforming my despair into joyful purpose, bringing freedom from debilitating depression and anxiety, giving protection and provision during the darkest of days, and blessing me beyond anything I could have imagined 10 years ago, when I almost threw it all away!

 On the bike, I am a member of the Finish Strong Endurance Team as an A-level amateur cyclist and enjoy riding solo, with groups, or training for the next step in my cycling journey.
 Off the bike, I am a married father of four, living in Boiling Springs, SC.
-I lead a men’s study group weekly with my church, The Journey, which is situated strategically in the “Block of Hope” near downtown Spartanburg, South Carolina.

 In this season of my life, whether on or off the bike, God has placed a desire in me to share with others His faithfulness in all His ways toward me, and how He desires to do the same for anyone else, no matter who they are or where their journey has taken them.
 It is my sincere belief and hope that, through Christ, we can all have our journeys FINISH STRONG!